Passa ai contenuti principali

 Depression can be debilitating and impair one’s ability to

-even the simplest tasks.
+carry out even the simplest tasks.
 It can affect anyone, and in

-to suicide.
+its worst form, can lead to suicide.
 The good news is that

 depression is preventable and treatable.
-Treatment
+Treatment often

 involves talking to someone and finding techniques to